Bernie and Gail welcome you to the Three Sisters Public House in Rainham, Kent

 The Pub’s Name:

 There have been many theories about how the pub was named but the exact reason remains unknown.

 One theory relates to three sarsen stones which are situated at the south west corner of the pub.
 These mark the footpath that passes through Natal Farm.

 Another theory suggests there were once three beacons situated on the marshes to guide ships and that they were known locally as The Three Sisters.

 The most popular theory is that the pub was named after the three Hubbard sisters who lived in a nearby cottage during the 19th century.

 What’s your theory?

 The pub has a rich and varied mix of visitors from ramblers and dog walkers of the local area, to motor-biking enthusiasts.
 The pub also has visitors from further in town for regular nights such as karaoke and quiz nights when available.

-Families with children are welcome in the pub up to 7pm.
+Families with children, dogs also, are welcome in the pub up to 7pm.